CSENGHOR/My-Resume-Website/to-do-list.md

 - Proofread ***the content***
 - Download ***soft copy*** of resume
 - Place ***dark-mode-toggle button*** properly
-- Update your profile picture
+- Add/Update your profile picture
 - Add more details about your skills, projects and achievements